tti0/global-journey/README.md

 A Vue web app to track contributions to a journey across the world.

-*This project is not entirely complete and is no longer maintained.
-Release v0.2.0 is the first and final public release (providing no critical security issues/bugs arise).*
+*This project is not entirely complete and is no longer maintained. v0.2.2 is the final public release.*

 ## Description

-global-journey is a web application written in Vue.js (with Vuex and Vue Router) to keep track of and visulise cumulative journeys, as were common in the first COVID-19 lockdown; for example, students at a school each running 10km of the distance from the school to Tokyo.
+global-journey is a web application written in Vue.js (with Vuex and Vue Router) to keep track of and visualise cumulative journeys, as were common in the first COVID-19 lockdown; for example, students at a school each running 10km of the distance from the school to Tokyo.

 Entered data is stored in the web browser's `localStorage`, so is retained between visits.